Skip to main content

 Anxious Father Waits Days for News of His Son, Pvt.
 John Clayton Walden (b.
 1846)

 John Clayton Walden was born 26 March 1846 in Georgia to John M. and Elizabeth Walden.
 On 8 May 1862, at just over 16 years of age, the younger John was mustered in as a private in Company E (captained by C. H. Richardson) of the 57th Regiment, Georgia Volunteer Infantry.
-John's Civil War service record ascribed to him the age of 17 years at the time.
+John's Civil War service record listed him as being 17 years old at the time.
 Bet he fudged a little bit.

-In his history of the 57th titled Hell's Broke Loose in Georgia*, Scott Walker wrote the following about the Battle of Champion Hill / Baker's Creek:
+In his history of the 57th titled Hell's Broke Loose in Georgia [affiliate link], Scott Walker wrote the following about the Battle of Champion Hill / Baker's Creek:

 As the men of the Fifty-seventh Georgia crossed Baker's Creek late on the night of May 16 [1863] and raced through the dark for the Big Black River [Mississippi], they were no longer strangers to such tragedy and horror.
 Their memories were scarred forever by the early days of the Vicksburg campaign.